Mamata decides not to attend PM's swearing-in, slams BJP for politicising 'august occasion'

 All you need to know about Modi's swearing-in ceremony

-As BJP wrested a whopping 18 of 42 Lok Sabha seats in Bengal and significantly reduced Trinamool Congress's tally in the state it rules, the bitterness between Modi and Mamata is far from coming to an end.
+As BJP wrested a whopping 18 of 42 Lok Sabha seats in Bengal and significantly reduced Trinamool Congress' tally in the state it rules, the bitterness between Modi and Mamata is far from coming to an end.